jonnyhoeven/workshop/README.md

 - Get familiar with the files in the `cat-app` folder and try to understand what each file does.
 - Notice the URL in the cat-app.Ingress.yaml file, this is the `URL`, `Virtual Host` you'll use to access the cat-app.
-- Notice the `Service` file, this is the service that will be used to expose the cat-app to the internet. it uses the type `ClusterIP`.
+- Notice the `Service` file, this is the service that'll be used to expose the cat-app to the internet.
+It uses the type `ClusterIP` for now.

 Check the `deployment`